ex86/doppelganger/README.md

 ![winfolder](https://user-images.githubusercontent.com/90875279/133707246-009d988e-7164-4726-b523-ecc18de0df67.PNG)

 Now, navigate to our new System32 folder.
 Copy & Paste your desired application along with your application DLL in the folder.
 In this example, I am using WordPad and WordpadFilter.dll

+Rename your DLL to WordpadFilter.dll and replace it in the folder.